With Charllotte Kwon and Tim McLaughlin

 $15 - Doors open at 7:30

-Charllotte will also teach a workshop with Sophena Kwon and Tim will teach a workshop.
-Tim will also give a lecture.
+Charllotte and Tim will also each teach a worksho and Tim will also give another lecture.

 Charllotte Kwon is the owner of Maiwa Handprints Ltd. and the director of the Maiwa Foundation.
 Through Maiwa, Charllotte also runs a textile archive and research library located on Granville Island.
 Under her direction Maiwa has produced four documentary films and a number of print publications.
 She also guides Maiwa’s substantial web presence.

 Charllotte travels extensively each year to research handcraft and to supplement her natural dye research.
 Always looking to extend natural dye use, she also teaches dyeing workshops with artisans around the world and has planned a series of natural dye master classes to bring exceptional practising artisans together.

 Tim McLaughlin has been interested in natural colour since he began working for Maiwa as a graphic designer in 2002.
 Together with Charllotte Kwon he has written and co-directed two documentaries on natural dyes: Indigo: A World of Blue and In Search of Lost Colour: The Story of Natural Dyes.
 Recently he has been rethinking the study of natural dyes in a fine-arts context: how to use natural dyes to make inks, paints, and pigments.